TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

 NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGSV_TPP folder.
 Use Install Infinite Heaven.bat or see Install.txt for details.

+New for r189
+Fixed: Skull attack not restarting if continuing from a save.
+Fixed: Crash on first encounter of Quiet in free roam with Skull attacks on - thanks Silverforte for the report and save file.
+Fixed: Player type appearance option - thanks SoullessMadness, FullBody86 for the reports.

+Feature: Mist parasites/Sniper Skulls added to Skulls attack feature.
+Option: parasiteWeather - Weather on Skull attack - None, Parasite fog, Random (via World menu)

+New for r188
+Fixed: Infinite load with Enemy heli patrols set to Enemy prep - thanks  Wanlorn for the report and save file to test with.

 New for r187
 Fixed: Install IH batch file - thanks CantStoptheBipBop for the changes.